Gavin-Holt/MyMicro/README.md

 ## Installation

 Just download the repository to a folder of your choice.
-I am in the process of removing and absolute paths fro my script.
+I am in the process of removing any absolute paths from my script.

 ---